Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Transmissions in 3-Group IC-NOMA system

 \subsection{\textit{Convetional IC Scenario}}

-In the conventional IC system, let the power required for each transmissionbe denoted a $P$ and the number of index-coded transmissions required to satisfy the demands of all users be denoted as $l^{IC}$.
+In the conventional IC system, let the power required for each transmission be denoted as $P$ and the number of index-coded transmissions required to satisfy the demands of all users be denoted as $l^{IC}$.
 Thus, the transmitted messages are $S_{i}^{IC} = \sqrt{P}enc(y^{i}) , i=[l^{IC}]$ ; where $y^{i}$ denotes the $i^{th}$ index-coded packet.
 The minimum achievable rate that all users in the near, intermediate and far groups could achieve is denoted as $R_{n}^{IC}$, $R_{m}^{IC}$ and $R_{f}^{IC}$ respectively.
 Then,

 Since $g_n > g_m > g_f$, we have $R_{n}^{IC} > R_{m}^{IC} > R_{f}^{IC}$.
 Let $R^{IC}$ denote the minimum achievable rate by all users.
 Then,